olgarithms/sphinx-tutorial/docs/getting-started-with-sphinx.md

 {: .note }
 In VS Code, you can get the `HTML Preview` extension to preview the output `html` files.

-> 💁‍♀️ In VS Code, you can get the `HTML Preview` extension to preview the output `html` files.

 Alternatively, we can run our own python server in the `_build/html` directory, so that we can also move around the pages.
 Run the command